 It’s non-GMO and contains ingredients like organic kale powder and organic alfalfa grass powder, sacha inchi powder and broccoli powder.
 Tammy sometimes just mixes a little bit in with collagen and water for a quick way to get a little extra protein boost in a meal.

 Nature’s Force Organic Whey Protein (110 calories, 22 grams protein)

 We like this grass-fed organic chocolate whey protein.
 It has just a few simple ingredients that are good quality and for us it’s a nice way to divide up our protein powders between the different sources of protein.

 We also use collagen but we’ll talk about collagen another time, because that has a whole different range of benefits and doesn’t quite act the same in your body the way that these proteins do.

 The Bottom Line

 Protein powders may be right for you when it comes to weight loss—they’re not right for everyone, but for some people they can really assist in nudging the scale in the right direction.
 How do you know if protein powder can really help you to shed extra pounds vs. causing you to gain weight?
 First, you need to know if you’re getting the amount of protein that you need for your body and for your activity.
 Then you also need to consider things such as if you’re dividing it appropriately over the course of the day and if you’re choosing the best sources.
-If you’d like to know more about if you are getting the right amount of protein for your body and your needs, and if you’re wondering if you’re getting the right amount of protein to help with your weight loss efforts or hinder it, we’d be happy to send you our FREE protein evaluation, just email us at [email protected] and let us know you’d like our protein evaluation.
-We’ll send it right over and then we can set up a time to chat so that we can review it and see how we may be able to help.
-That’s a great place to start to get a good idea of where you stand in terms of the protein that you need for fueling weight loss.
+If you’d like to know more about if you are getting the right amount of protein for your body and your needs, and if you’re wondering if you’re getting the right amount of protein to help with your weight loss efforts or hinder it, this is something we help our clients with!
+We’d be happy to send you our FREE protein evaluation, just email us at [email protected] and let us know you’d like our protein evaluation.
+We’ll send it right over and then we can set up a time to chat so that we can review it and we can discuss with you how we can help you if we work together.